saifulkhan/streaming-vis-perf/README.md

-# Performance of Streaming VIS
+# Scalable Streaming Data VIS and Benchmarks
 Please check the READMEs inside each folder.